Gluten-Free Hamburger Helper: One-Pot Comfort Food

 I will email this recipe to you, so you can come back to it later!

 Step 3: Add the white wine and stir.
 I tend to use inexpensive white wine for this recipe.
 There is no need to use expensive wine.
-Most white wine should be gluten free.
+Most white wines should be gluten free.
 You can read my article on gluten-free wine to learn more about gluten in wine.

 Adding the gluten free elbow macaroni to the pot.